-While quitting smoking is the only way to completely protect yourself and your family from secondhand smoke in the home and car, stepping outside every time you smoke can help.
+While quitting smoking entirely is the only way to protect yourself and your loved ones from secondhand smoke, stepping outside every time you smoke can help reduce secondhand smoke exposure.

 Separating smokers from nonsmokers within the same air space, cleaning the air, opening windows, and ventilating buildings does not eliminate secondhand smoke exposure.
 There is no safe distance between smokers and non-smokers since the area shares the same air.
 Many of the dangerous chemicals found in smoke have no odor, so it's hard to tell if they are in the air.
 Opening a window or turning on a fan doesn't completely remove the poisonous chemicals in secondhand smoke from the air.
 In fact, not even the most expensive air cleaning systems are able to clear the air of all poisons in secondhand smoke.